Quantum violations in the Instrumental scenario and their relations to the Bell scenario: General mapping between Bell and Instrumental inequalities in the case

-The results of the last section show that, at least in the specific input-output configuration we considered, the Instrumental scenario is essentially equivalent to the Bell scenario for the mere purpose of \emph{detecting} non-classicality, i.e., correlations in the CHSH Bell scenario are non-classical if and only if they give rise to non-classical correlations in the Instrumental scenario.
+The results of the last section show that at least in the specific input-output configuration we considered, the Instrumental scenario is essentially equivalent to the Bell scenario for the purpose of detecting non-classicality, i.e., correlations in the CHSH Bell scenario are non-classical if and only if they give rise to non-classical correlations in the Instrumental scenario.

-However, it is well known that many interesting properties of non-classical correlations do not merely reduce to testing their non-classicality.
-For example, in the CHSH Bell scenario, deciding if given correlations $p$ are non-classical can entirely be decided by testing the CHSH inequality, and therefore other types of inequalities, such as the tilted CHSH inequalities introduced in \cite{AMP} are irrelevant from this perspective.
-However, such tilted CHSH inequalities are useful for other purposes.
-For instance they can be used to certify in a device-independent setting more randomness that would be possible using the CHSH inequality \cite{AMP,BMP}.
+However, many interesting properties of non-classical correlations do not merely reduce to testing their non-classicality, i.e., to testing their Bell inequality violation.
+For instance, the tilted CHSH inequalities introduced in \cite{AMP}, though weaker than the CHSH inequality for detecting non-classicality, are useful for other purposes.
+In a device-independent setting, they enable certifying more randomness that would be possible using standard CHSH \cite{AMP,BMP}.

-Similarly, the Instrumental scenario may provide new interesting features not directly present in the Bell scenario.
-As an example, notice that the smallest Bell scenario relies on the violation of the CHSH inequality and hence need two random bits at the inputs ${(|X|{=}|Y|{=}2)}$.
-Interestingly, we have seen that the same non-classical resources (using the same quantum state and measurements) can be tested in the Instrumental scenario using only a single random trit ${(|X|{=}3)}$.
-Indeed, we have seen that we can simply interpret the Instrumental Bonet's inequality as a new way to test the violation of the CHSH inequality.

-This could potentially have implications for device-independent (DI) randomness certification \cite{colbeck_private_2011,Pironio2010} as it could lead to schemes generating the same outputs randomness as a standard CHSH protocol but consuming less input randomness.
-This requires further examination, however, as many parameters, such as the amount by which the random inputs can be biased (resulting in a consumption of randomness per round inferior to 2 bits even using the CHSH inequality) or the sensitivity to statistical fluctuations, determine the randomness expansion rate and such parameters might be more favorable in the standard Bell scenario.

-In the Bell scenario, the tilted CHSH inequalities have useful properties from the perspective of randomness certification.
-Interestingly, we now show that such inequalities admit an Instrumental version through a link analogous to the one relating the CHSH and Bonet's inequalities.
+We now generalize the results of the previous section and show that, starting from \textit{any} Bell inequality in the $|A|=|Y|=2$ Bell-scenario (with $|X|$ and $|B|$ arbitrary), one can build a corresponding Instrumental inequality, which can have up to $|X|+2$ inputs for Alice.